 Thank you for reading!
-I’ve posted a video on my Facebook fan page, Raeshell Rozet, the Dancing Writer, sharing my thoughts about the story.
-Please subscribe to my blog and like the fan page, so you can stay up to date on all my latest stories.
+Please subscribe, so you can stay up to date on all my latest stories.

 Special Note: This is Part III of a four-part series.
 If you haven’t read Part I and Part II, please scroll to the bottom of the blog and click on the previous links to read “A Junkyard Horror Story” from the beginning.

 you seriously bringing that to work?”
 Ernesto grins at me as I walk into the